robotics-4-all/amqp-common-python/README.md

 # Examples

-Look at the `examples` folder.
-Includes PubSub and RPC examples.
+Look at the `examples` folder as it ncludes various examples.